Menu

 If you don’t sign up in advance (via email) for a workday, you may be asked to come back on a different day depending on the tasks and the turnout.

 Workdays are mostly on Saturday, starting promptly 9am and ending at noon.
+We try to have some Sunday afternoon or weekday evening workdays as well.

 Please bring: